 Should You Lie In a Negotiation?

-2. Most participants work for companies with clearly defined ethics and values.
-Violation of those ethics damages the company’s reputation, and can often bring reprimand and even termination.
+Most participants work for companies with clearly defined ethics and values.
+Violation of those ethics damages the company’s reputation and can often bring reprimand and even termination.

-3. Negotiation does not somehow suspend your own personal value set.
-If you believe that lying is wrong, you diminish your values by lying in negotiations.
+Negotiation does not somehow suspend your own personal value set.
+If you believe that lying is wrong, you diminish your values by lying in negotiations and expose the business to very real commercial downsides.
+Deception typically drives margin leakage (through unplanned concessions and rebates), creates costly rework when misrepresented terms must be corrected, and increases compliance and regulatory risk, which can damage both profitability and reputation.

 Building Trust Through Effective Communication

 Clear and open communication is vital for building trust.
 Effective communication involves conveying your own needs and concerns and actively listening to the other party.
 Active listening means paying attention, asking clarifying questions, and acknowledging the other party's perspective.
-Expert negotiators typically ask nearly three times more questions than average and do one-third of the talking, ensuring they fully understand the other party's position.
+Expert negotiators ethically ask nearly three times more open questions than average and do one-third of the talking, using testing and summarizing to manage information transparently and fully understand the other party's position.

 Using "I" statements can also help express concerns and needs without sounding accusatory.
 For instance, saying "I feel concerned about the timeline" rather than "You are too slow" keeps the dialogue constructive and focused on solving the issue rather than assigning blame.